I Dare You (Rascal Flatts and Jonas Brothers song): Composition and lyrics

 "I Dare You" is a song that primarily touches on issues of love and heartbreak.
-The narrator in the lyrics is courting a woman to pursue a relationship with him, despite her apprehension due to her previous failed attempts relationships.
-The lyrics 'I dare you, I dare you to love somebody like me' are presented to the woman in a challenging but motivating context.
+The narrator in the lyrics is courting a woman to pursue a relationship with him, despite her apprehension due to her previous failed relationship attempts.
+The lyrics "I dare you, I dare you to love somebody like me" are presented to the woman in a challenging but motivating context.
 The first verse and chorus feature lead vocals from Gary LeVox, with bassist Jay DeMarcus and guitarist Joe Don Rooney providing backing vocals and harmonies.
 Nick Jonas sings the second verse, with his brother Joe Jonas singing the second chorus.
 LeVox and the brothers trade vocal duties throughout the bridge, with all members of both bands joining together to sing the closing chorus of the song.